-- Alpha 1-PI is made from donated human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from alpha 1-PI is very low and has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during the manufacture of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
-Your doctor may give you a hepatitis B vaccine before receiving this medicine.
+- This medicine is made from donated human blood.
+All donated blood is tested for certain viruses.
+Although your risk for getting a virus from the medicine is very low, talk with your doctor if you have concerns.
+Your doctor may give you a hepatitis B vaccine before you receive this medicine.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: